Start chapter 10 British Columbia, here we come.

 1030 - Fair skies with patchy blue skies.
 We are dockside at the Inner Harbor, Elfin Cove, AK.

-1400 - We went for a hike off into the surrounding hills above the harbor for
+1400 - We went for a hike off into the surrounding hills above the harbor for sunbathing and exploring.

 1830 - Back Aboard.
 Went for a shower and use the hot tub.